Education Policy Analyst: Career and Salary Information

 - Work can be politicized and highly controversial

-Successful education policy analysts often join professional organizations like the Association for Public Policy Analysis and Management (APPAM) for access to networking opportunities with other public policy professionals.
+Successful education policy analysts often join professional organizations for access to networking opportunities with other public policy professionals.

 - National Education Policy Center